galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 > 2. Inside the created folder, clone a code repository by clicking on "Git" icon as shown in Figure 6
 > 3. In the shown popup, provide the repository path as "https://github.com/anuprulez/gpu_jupyterlab_ct_image_segmentation" and then, click on "clone"
 > 4. The repository "anuprulez/gpu_jupyterlab_ct_image_segmentation" gets immediately cloned
 > 5. Move inside the created folder `gpu_jupyterlab_ct_image_segmentation`.
-A few notebooks can be found inside that are numbered.
+A few notebooks can be found inside that are numbered
 >    ![Clone repository](../../images/git_clone.png "Clone a code repository using Git").
 >
 {: .hands_on}